jjvanzon/Circular-Language-Spec/constructs-drafts/from-spec/black-boxes-construct-drafts/black-boxes-construct-drafts-ideas.md

 It is so incredibly referential.
 Euwch.
 The thing missing is the ‘accessed on the inside’ aspect, that in traditional black boxing was there.
 This is because in traditional OO you do not see that you are accessing a this parameter when you are accessing members of this.
 So it seems you are accessing things directly, while really you are accessing the members of the *this* object.

 But I sort of miss the idea.
 Perhaps you’d want to get it back.
-This will only be possible, if you do not express access to this members as an access to a member of the argument, but as an access to a member of the parent object.
+This might only be possible, if you do not express access to this members as an access to a member of the argument, but as an access to a member of the parent object.
 So then instead of referentially displaying a this-argument inside the command, and a command inside the object next to it, you have to display a command in an object and ...
 But this is more for automatic containment (or relations).
 This is the discrepancy between automatic containment and displaying bidirectional relations, not to be covered here.
 But it is to be emphasized here.
 Perhaps you do need to show the less-referential approach, and the inversion of it and also show the referential view.
 Both notations.
 Because black boxing is about containment... and containment is a little lost.

-For the time being this all will be put under ‘Comparison to Traditional Black Boxing’, which is not called a *main issue* for nothing.
+For the time being this all might be put under ‘Comparison to Traditional Black Boxing’, which is not called a *main issue* for nothing.

 How useful is the older notation of public and private anymore when you use it in the less-referential containment notation?